didiforgithub/didiforgithub.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am an incoming PhD student at the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/), starting from Fall 2024.
+I am a PhD student at the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/), starting from Fall 2024.
 I am honored to be supervised by Professor [Yuyu Luo](https://luoyuyu.vip/).
 Previously, I obtained my bachelor's degree from the [School of Information](http://info.ruc.edu.cn/), [Renmin University of China](https://www.ruc.edu.cn/).
 My research interest primarily focuses on LLM Based Agents, with a particular emphasis on code generation and the paradigm of constructing agents that are adaptable to multiple environments.

 You can find my CV here: [didi's Curriculum Vitae](../assets/Jiayi Zhang CV.pdf).

 # 🔥 News
+- *2024.08* I joined the DataLab at HKUST(GZ) as a PhD student, advised by Professor Yuyu Luo.
 - *2024.06* MathAI won third place in the 2024 Alibaba Global Mathematics Competition AI Challenge, thanks to SuperCarryMan!

 # 📝 Publications